Menace13/RoA-Workshop-Templates/Templates/Attacks/command_grabs.md

 //update.gml
 if(grabbedid != noone && grabbedid.state == PS_TUMBLE){
-        grabbedid.visible = true; //Feel free to remove this line if the grab does not make the opponent invisible. grabbedid.invincible = true; //Feel free to remove this line if the grab does not make the opponent invincible. grabbedid = noone;
+        grabbedid.visible = true; //Feel free to remove this line if the grab does not make the opponent invisible. grabbedid.invincible = false; //Feel free to remove this line if the grab does not make the opponent invincible. grabbedid = noone;
 }
 if(grabbedid != noone){